Imagine if you could make one simple tweak to your coaching website, and you start getting more clients through it.

 Mobile Version of her Website –

 Her mobile version has some completely different issues.
-Maybe her clients are viewing her website on their desktops or laptops, but in 2018, mobile experience is equally or even more important because it’s the most handy & quickest way to access something.
+Maybe her clients are viewing her website on their desktops or laptops, but in 2018, the mobile experience is equally or even more important because it’s the most handy & quickest way to access something.
 And, when people hear about a website or service they want to check it out on their phones.

 Right now, I am giving you only the desktop website review.
 But, I have to mention this screen because it’s completely destroying a visitor’s mobile experience.